I have battled eczema since the third grade. I wasn't born with the condition, but it has worsened as I've aged.

-- Using topical creams and steroids only help if you are constantly using them and if you have the contact dermatitis.
-However, these creams and steroids are not good for long-term use (for the individuals with eczema associated with allergies).
-Depending on the kind of steroid or cream, you have to use it days and stop days at a time.
+- Using topical creams and steroids only helps if you are constantly using them and if you have contact dermatitis.
+However, these creams and steroids are not good for long-term use (for individuals with eczema associated with allergies).
+Depending on the kind of steroid or cream, you have to use it for days and stop days at a time.
 Individuals with eczema associated with allergies will find that this method will not work as it would for those with other forms of eczema.
 I recommend you discuss with your doctor if you are pregnant to make sure that it is okay to use.

 - Take over-the-counter allergy medications, such as Allegra, Zyrtec, or Claritin for itchiness and redness.
 You can also have your doctor prescribe you an allergy medication.
 I currently take Montelukast and it seems to help my skin irritations.
 However, it causes drowsiness so it has to be taken at bedtime.
-I do not recommend Benadryl because it can attack the nervous system, especially with children and pregnant women.
+I do not recommend Benadryl because it can attack the nervous system, especially in children and pregnant women.

 - Avoid fragrant perfumes, cosmetics, soaps, and detergents; these are common triggers.
 Use fragrance-free products.

 - Vaseline is thick enough to serve as a good skin moisturizer.
-It is also safe to use on any age group, including pregnant women.
-Vaseline is a skin protectant that aids in prevention of skin infections.
+It is also safe to use in any age group, including pregnant women.
+Vaseline is a skin protectant that aids in the prevention of skin infections.
 (Using the bleach-and-water method and Vaseline is the perfect combination to keep skin infections away.)

 - Avoid scratching, as this leads to skin infections and worsening of the skin.
 Persistent scratching also leads to cracks and wrinkling of the skin.
 Try rubbing or massaging the skin with argan oil, tea tree oil, coconut oil, or Vaseline.